 The Office of the Secretary of the State was established by the Fundamental Orders of Connecticut adopted in 1639.
 Edward Hopkins was chosen as the first Secretary.
 The duties and responsibilities of the office have grown substantially since that time paralleling the growth of governmental activities in Connecticut.
 Today, there are more than two hundred and fifty constitutional and statutory mandates affecting the office.
-The office consists of five divisions: Business Services, Publications, Information Technology, Legislation and Elections Administration, Management Support Services.
+The office consists of five divisions: Business Services, Publications, Information Technology, Legislation and Elections Administration, and Management Support Services.

 By virtue of the office, the Secretary of the State is the Commissioner of Elections.
 The office administers all state constitutional and statutory provisions and federal requirements relating to elections, primaries, nominating procedures, and the acquisition and exercise of voting rights.
 The Secretary is responsible for the issuance, receipt, tabulation, and approval or disapproval of nominating petitions for all elective offices to be filled; lists of nominations; certificates of party endorsement and of primary eligibility; absentee ballots and sample ballot labels; the preparation and distribution of absentee voting forms; the sending of written opinions and the answering of telephone inquiries on questions of election law; the prescribing of the forms, guides, and pamphlets for the admission and enrollment of electors; the nomination of candidates and the conduct of municipal, state, and federal elections and primaries in Connecticut.
 The Secretary of the State conducts conferences for local election officials, the Town Clerks, and Registrars of Voters.
 The office trains moderators and certifies their eligibility.